alexandru-dinu/pytorch-skel/README.md

-# aida
+# bagoftools

  Collection of utils (ML-oriented) aiming to reduce boilerplate code.